Plana1652/Nebula-Plan17-Add-On-RoleDocuments/README.md

 # Nebula-Plan17-Add-On-Role Documents
-A Add-ons of Nebula on the Ship.
+A Add-on of Nebula on the Ship.
 # Reference
 - [Nebula on the Ship](https://github.com/Dolly1016/Nebula) The main mod of this add-on, created by Dolly.
 - [ExtremeRoles](https://github.com/yukieiji/ExtremeRoles) A mod created by *Yukieiji*.
 It uses the mod's logo and is also partly inspired by it.